ecow/liroma/README.md

 ![functional view](images/functional-view.png)

 The heart of the system is undoubtedly the chain of digital processors.
-The current hypothesis for this project (any advice and alternatives are welcome) is to use a VST host and a series of VST plugins for mastering functions, along with some hardware DSP processors to handle bass management, dynamic range control (DRC), and time alignment in the speaker network as summarized in the following figure:
+The current hypothesis for this project (any advice and alternatives are welcome) is to use a VST host and a series of VST plugins for mastering functions, along with some hardware DSP processors to handle bass management, dynamic range control (DRC), and time alignment in the speaker network.

+Some possible signal routing enabled by liroma are summarized in the following figure:

 ![signal routing](images/dsp.png)

+The red devices configuration and the signal routing should be managed by a the control application

 ### Input signals requirements
 - The input SHOULD be captured directly in the source digital domain, for instance in files with lossless compression encoding, or directly from the streaming service